andre-kotze/pasteis-dc/README.md

 <hr>

 <pre>
-ASK PROF 7/2:
+ASK PROF 9/2:
-1. api with localhost, how to flask
+1.
-2. schemas, where to put
+2.
+3.

+To Doo
+1.
 2. running vroom
+1. create orders (in Postgres or in Py)
+3. cost matrix from pgrouting
+4.